 BCAG has relied on data from its Transit Non-Motorized Transportation Plan (TNMTP) to identify areas most suitable for such improvement projects.
 The TNMTP includes a transit access score calculated for every B-Line stop in Butte County that is based on the average regional suitability score within a quarter mile of the stop (which accounts for housing, population, job density, diversity of land uses, roadway network density, and the stop’s number of weekday bus boardings and alightings).
 The transit access score evenly weights the average regional suitability score and weekday bus boardings and alightings.

 The transit access score identifies the transit stops where investments in active transportation infrastructure are most likely to improve transit access.
 This has been key in working with member jurisdictions to nominate projects that achieve the greatest impact.
 Comparisons can be made between stops both on a regional scale (for example, comparing stops in Chico to stops in Oroville) or on a local scale (for example, comparing stops within Oroville to each other).
 The TNMTP is available online on BCAG’s webpage and shows the transit access score for each stop.

+Objective 4.1 and the associated policies/actions listed in Table 2-12 encourage active transportation improvements that specifically connect to transit.
 BCAG will continue to seek improved connectivity between active transportation and transit to enhance and better integrate these important modes of travel.

 Micromobility and Electric Bikes